 Below are some key components of an eCommerce website backend:

-• Database: This includes managing product information, customer data, order details, and other relevant information.
+Database includes managing product information, customer data, order details, and other critical data.
 Implementing a relational database management system (RDBMS) such as MySQL, PostgreSQL, or SQL Server can provide the necessary data storage and retrieval capabilities.
 Alternatively, NoSQL databases like MongoDB or Cassandra can be used for handling unstructured or semi-structured data.

-• Security and Compliance: This component ensures the security of customer data, compliance with regulations such as GDPR, and protection against cyber threats.
+Security and Compliance: This component ensures the security of customer data, compliance with regulations such as GDPR, and protection against cyber threats.
 This can include implementing secure communication protocols (e.g., HTTPS), encrypting sensitive data, and following best practices for secure coding.
-Additionally, compliance with regulations such as GDPR can be achieved by implementing features like data anonymization, consent management, and robust data protection measures.
+Additionally, compliance with regulations such as GDPR and prioritizing data security can be achieved by implementing security features like data anonymization, consent management, and robust data protection measures.

 These are just a few examples, and the specific components of an eCommerce backend can vary based on the unique needs and features of the eCommerce platform.
 If you are not a tech guru, it is better to entrust balancing these backend components to a reliable IT company to save time, effort and get an experted solution tailored to your needs, especially for backend for eCommerce websites.